-DOCTOR OF NURSING PRACTICE • ethical leadership School of Nursing and Health Professions
+DOCTOR OF NURSING PRACTICE • ethical leadership

-The Doctor of Nursing Practice (DNP) in Ethical Leadership is designed for the working practitioner.
+THE DOCTOR OF NURSING PRACTICE (DNP) IN ETHICAL LEADERSHIP is designed for the working practitioner.
 The 30 credit hour curriculum is challenging, rigorous, and highly stimulating.
 Participants will complete the program as a cohort (a group moving together through the program).
 The two-year program, extending over five semesters, is a sequential course of study and includes a DNP Advanced Nursing Project.
 Learners will attend two on-campus immersion residencies during each August of the two years.
 If a student is unable to progress with the cohort, he or she will be allowed to resume coursework with the next available cohort.

-The mission of the DNP in Ethical Leadership is to provide a high quality educational experience to advanced nursing leaders who will drive the future of healthcare.
+The mission of the DNP in Ethical Leadership is to provide a high-quality educational experience to advanced nursing leaders who will drive the future of healthcare.
 We empower our students to embody caring and authentic leadership in the pursuit of academic excellence that will prepare them for interprofessional practice.
 To achieve this end, we inspire broader vision to refine critical thinking, espouse ethical decision making, and integrate evidence-based practice to achieve positive health outcomes in our global community.